 How to pick an area (fast, expat-first)

 Direct answer: Choose where to live by optimizing your daily routine: office commute windows, school run (if relevant), grocery access, and whether you want walkable cafes and gyms.
 Then compare 2 to 3 societies for maintenance quality and noise.
 For many first-time expats, predictability beats perfection.
+Our expat relocation guide Gurugram covers the full picture if you are still deciding which corridor fits your office.

 10-minute society scorecard